Rei-SwitchBot/faq/en-us/Others.md

 3． If you are using iOS 15 combined with WatchOS8 or earlier versions, please ensure to use SwitchBot App V7.7 or previous editions to utilize the replication feature without any issues.

-4． If you have any questions, please log in to the SwitchBot App.
-Navigate to "Profile", then "Help & Feedback", and finally "Feedback".

 ---
 ### Can Automation Work Before or After Sunrise/Sunset?